raptisj/artiz-mono-api/README.md

 # 🎹 Artiz MoNo API 🥁

 An API that lists artists and their songs.
-Authenticated users can perform actions such as liking a song or following an artist.
+Authenticated users can perform actions such as liking a song, following an artist and creating playlists.

 Technologies used: **Mo**ngoDB, **No**deJS, Mongoose and Docker.